-Through the preparation of a detailed SEPP 65 Statement, a Design Report and a design verification statement (provided at Appendix 3), R+M has confirmed that the scheme is consistent with the Concept Plan and satisfies all relevant requirements of SEPP 65, and specifically having regard to Condition 21 of the Concept Modification.
+Through the preparation of a detailed SEPP 65 Statement, an Architects Design Report and provision of a design verification statement (provided at Appendix 3), R+M has confirmed that the scheme is consistent with the Concept Plan and satisfies all relevant requirements of SEPP 65, and specifically having regard to Condition 21 of the Concept Modification.

-Refer to Appendix 3 for the SEPP 65 assessment prepared by R+M.
+Refer to Appendix 3 for the SEPP 65 assessment prepared by R&M.